Sammy Mandell: Amateur career

 Mandell developed his fighting skills at the Camp Grant barracks in Rockford, Illinois.
 He was too young and underweight to join the army, weighing 105 lbs.
 Despite this, his persistence in hanging around the wrestling and boxing training areas saw him gain permission to join in with the military personnel.
 The camp boxing instructor at the time was Fred Dyer, "The Singing Boxer," who recalled in a 1926 interview how Mandell beat every soldier in the bantamweight class and was able to best men 10 lbs heavier than him.
 Dyer also stated that he advised Mandell to turn professional.

 Pro career

 On July 17, 1925, future champion Mandell fought Solly Seeman in East Chicago, Indiana.
 Seeman knocked down Mandell in the first round, and in the opinion of many ringside had the edge throughout the bout.

-Trained by the legendary Jack Blackburn, Mandell was an outstanding, clever fighter who carried a solid punch, fast hands and superb defensive skills.
+Trained by Jack Blackburn, Mandell was a skilled fighter who had fast hands and impressive defensive skills.
 He won the championship when he outpointed Rocky Kansas on July 3, 1926.
-He successfully defended his crown against four contenders, including against hall of famers and future champions Tony Canzoneri and Jimmy McLarnin.
-In a startling upset, Mandell lost the crown when he was KOed by Al Singer in the first round.
+He defended his crown against four contenders, including against hall of famers and future champions Tony Canzoneri and Jimmy McLarnin.
+In a startling upset, Mandell lost the crown when he was knocked out by Al Singer in the first round.